-The Civil Aviation Safety Authority (CASA) is implementing a program of regulation reform to improve, strengthen and reinforce aviation safety within Australia.
+The Civil Aviation Safety Authority (CASA) is implementing its aviation regulatory development and reform program to improve, strengthen and reinforce aviation safety within Australia.

 Regulations are written based on experience and outcomes – often negative.

-In accordance with the ICAO SARPs, the reforms will put in place a range of safety measures including the requirement for SMS for most commercial aviation operations and maintenance.
+In accordance with the ICAO Standard and Recommended Practice, the reform program will establish a range of safety measures, including the requirement for SMS for most commercial aviation operations including maintenance operations.

 CASA policy and guidance